ParallelTask/angular-starter/README.md

 - src

   Angular source code.
+- e2e2

+  End to End tests.
 - vscode_settings

-  e2e2
-- end to end tests

   VSCode editor configuration files specific to angular.
 Copy these files to your local **.vscode** project directory and you will automatically get suggestions to install plugins.
 Install these plugins for good dev experience.